NREL/HPC/applications/plexos-quick-start/README.md

 ls -lt

 There have been instances of runs failing because of license issues.
-This script will try multiple times to run if there is a license failure.
+This "enhanced" script will try multiple times to run if there is a license failure.
 It will also report the ability to see various machines using the ping command.
 This will only occur on failure.
 You can also be notified of failures by uncommenting the "mail" line.

-The program tymer is a simple timing routine.

 You can download these scripts from the page: